Seattle's "Lost" Potter's Field

 We seek to organize a call for artists to create a public memorial for the 3,260 buried at the Duwamish Cemetery.
 We seek to gather input from tour guests, volunteers, and other community partners on goals for the memorial, and then support a community-led process to develop a call for artists.

-We envision something physical to mark the location in the vicinity of the old Poor Farm site and/or the former Duwamish Cemetery area near today’s Duwamish River, as well as an online presence to increase visibility and access.
+We envision a physical memorial to mark the location in the vicinity of the old Poor Farm site and/or the former Duwamish Cemetery area near today’s Duwamish River, as well as an online presence to increase visibility and access.

 -